Wallet::Schema

 create index ah_acl on acl_history (ah_acl);

-ah_action must be one of create, destroy, add, or remove (enums aren't used for compatibility with databases other than MySQL).
-For a change of type create or destroy, only the action and the trace records (by, from, and on) are stored.
-For a change to the lines of an ACL, the scheme and identifier of the line that was added or removed is included.
-Note that changes to the ACL name are not recorded; ACLs are always tracked by system-generated ID, so name changes are purely cosmetic.
+ah_action must be one of create, destroy, add, remove, or rename (enums aren't used for compatibility with databases other than MySQL).
+For a change of type create, destroy, or rename, only the action, the ACL name (in the case of rename, the old ACL name prior to the rename), and the trace records (by, from, and on) are stored.
+For a change to the lines of an ACL, the scheme and identifier of the line that was added or removed are included.

 ah_by stores the authenticated identity that made the change, ah_from stores the host from which they made the change, and ah_on stores the time the change was made.